openebs/mayastor-docs/reference/snapshot.md

 :::note
-In the upcoming version, READYTOUSE field will be set to **true** after adding the support for cloning.
+The READYTOUSE field will be set as **true** in the upcoming version which will have the support to create a clone from the snapshot.
 :::

 ----